apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 ## Relationship between `LogicalPlan`s and `DataFrame`s

-The `DataFrame` struct is defined like this
+The `DataFrame` struct is defined like this:

 ```rust
 use datafusion::execution::session_state::SessionState;